 Federal aid - Completing the Free Application for Federal Student Aid (FAFSA) is the first step in becoming eligible for financial aid.
 The FAFSA is available on January 1st each year for the following academic year and can be accessed at www.fafsa.ed.gov.
 If you plan to attend Southwestern College, please include our Title IV code 001294 on your FAFSA.
-You will also need to obtain a Personal Identification Number (PIN) by going to www.PIN.ed.gov which will be used to electronically sign your application.
+You will also need to obtain a personal password that will be used to access and certify your application.

-After you submit your FAFSA, you will receive an electronic Student Aid Report (SAR) and, if you listed SWC on your FAFSA, we will receive an Institutional Student Information Record (ISISR), which is an electronic version of your application.
-Each member of your family wishing to apply for financial aid must fill out an individual FAFSA.
-You must reapply for FAFSA each academic year you wish to receive aid.
+After submitting the FAFSA, students receive an electronic Student Aid Report (SAR) and, if SWC was the FAFSA, we will receive an Institutional Student Information Record (ISISR), which is an electronic version of the student's application.
+Each family member wishing to apply for financial aid must fill out an individual FAFSA.
+Students must reapply for financial aid using the FAFSA each academic year he/she wish to receive aid.
 Priority deadline for submitting your application is March 2nd each year.

-State aid - You must be a resident of California or verified AB540 student to be eligible for state aid.
+State aid - Students must be a resident of California or verified AB540 student to be eligible for state aid.
 Click here for more information on AB540.

-Cal Grant - Students wishing to apply for Cal Grant should complete the FAFSA application and submit the California Student Aid Commission (CSAC) Grade Point Average (GPA) verification form at (website) and must be submitted by March 2nd each year for priority consideration.
-If you miss this deadline, your FAFSA will still be processed for other types of aid.
-There is an additional deadline of September 2nd for community college students only.
+Cal Grant - Students wishing to apply for Cal Grant should complete the FAFSA application and submit the California Student Aid Commission (CSAC) Grade Point Average (GPA) verification form which must be submitted by March 2nd each year for priority consideration.
+If a student misses this deadline, their FAFSA will still be processed for other types of aid.
+There is an additional deadline of September 2nd to apply for competitive grants for community college students only.

-Board of Governors Fee Waiver (BOGFW) - Applications for BOGFWs can be submitted electronically at (website).
-Applications are usually available in late Spring for the following academic year and deadlines to apply are as follows: Summer - August 1st, Fall - December 1st and Spring - May 1st.
+Board of Governors Fee Waiver (BOGFW) - Applications for BOGFWs can be submitted electronically here.
+Applications are usually available in late Spring for the following academic year and students should apply as early as possible to ensure timely processing.

 California Dream Act (CADA) - Legislative bills AB130 and AB131 allow verified AB540 students to apply for and receive State of California financial aid.
-Students with valid social security numbers (SSN) should complete the FAFSA application and those who do not have valid SSNs should complete the California Dream Act application (CADA) at (website).
+Students with valid social security numbers (SSN) should complete the FAFSA and those who do not have valid SSNs should complete the California Dream Act Application (CADA) here.
 The CADA application will generate application for both CalGrants and BOG Fee Waivers.
-For more information on the CADA, please see our webpage a (webpage).
+For more information on the CADA, please see our webpage.